Skip to main content

 In this article, I’ll share how to streamline onboarding new hires by taking some repetitive tasks off HR and managers' plates.
 An automated onboarding process will make your new employees feel welcome, integrated, and prepared to hit the ground running.

-Let's get specific with a few examples of onboarding tasks that software can automate.
+Here are a few examples of onboarding tasks that software can easily automate:

 • Schedule orientation meetings